Document delivery service

 If you need an item that isn't available at one of the University of Kent libraries, we'll try to get it for you from elsewhere.

 Who can use the service

 Kent students and staff based at Canterbury and Tonbridge

 - all staff and postgraduates requesting material for teaching, research and study

 - undergraduates if the material is relevant to their course and recommended by course convenors/tutors; except:

-- School of Psychology - no funding for undergraduates
+- History, English, American Studies, Psychology - no funding for undergraduates

 - Kent Law School - no funding for undergraduates except second and third year students undertaking dissertations

 Medway staff and students should use the Drill Hall Library's inter-library loans service.